SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 It can be overwhemling to decide which approach to use and how to start your development journey.
 If you are a partner or a customer we recommend you join the micro frontend journey.
 It allows to extend and use the ecosystem instead of building silo solutions.
-This chapter explains our vision of this journey and describes our best practices regarding development.
+This section explains our vision of this journey and describes our best practices regarding development.

 #### The user journey - blueprint or plugin
 To develop the right thing it is very important to understand what kind of user you want to target with your application.
-For the micro frontend story the target audience are solution architects with little developer experience.
+For the micro frontend story, the target audience are solution architects with little developer experience.
 The idea is simple: Any IoT solution can be set up by a user in a few steps - without coding.
 The building blocks of this are developed by the ecosystem.
 The steps are the following:

 1. A solution architect selects the **blueprint** to use.
 This is the foundation application of the solution.
-2. The blueprint should guides through the configuration of the application.
+2. The blueprint guides through the configuration of the application.
 One step is, for example, the installation of the required **microservices or plugins**.
 3. After setup, the solution is ready to use.
 The solution architect can now test it with other users.
 There may be additional requirements which can be accounted for with the option to **add or remove additional plugins**.

 The user journey for the micro frontend story is a a self-service approach.